 A concise descriptor of the study, which should not exceed 15 words.

-Up to 5 words that clearly highlight the most salient topics of the article
+Up to 7 words that clearly highlight the most salient topics of the article.

-Abstracts are required for all articles but should be limited to 250 words.
-The abstract must be divided as follows: Introduction, Methods, Results, Conclusions.
+Abstracts are required for all articles but should be limited to 300 words.
+The abstract must be divided as follows: Objectives, Methods, Results, Conclusions, Clinical Relevance.
 The abstract should be understandable to all readers including non-researchers, researchers and clinicians.
 Include a brief introduction providing the context of the study, why it is required and the aims of the work.
 Briefly present the methods used and the main findings of the study.
 The abstract should also include a brief statement of relevance to clinical practice (either currently or how it may affect the future).

 The manuscript must be clearly labelled under the following headings: Introduction, Methods, Results, Discussion, Conclusions, References.
 Where appropriate, the use of sub-section headings should be used, e.g. relevant topic headings for a review article, specific sections within the Methods (materials, experimental procedures, statistical analysis, etc).